First-principles study on the stability of ($R$, Zr)(Fe, Co, Ti)$_{12}$ against 2-17 and unary phases ($R$ = Y, Nd, Sm): Results and discussion

 \subsection{Stable phases}

 Tables \ref{tbl:Y--Zr}, \ref{tbl:Nd--Zr}, and \ref{tbl:Sm--Zr} show the stable phases obtained by the hull construction for $R$ = Y, Nd, Sm, respectively.
 Ti-lean systems are of interest because Ti-doping of ($R$,Zr)(Fe,Co)$_{12}$ reduces the magnetization of a system by substituting Fe and Co.
 The Zr-rich systems without Ti are predicted to be stable.
 There are differences in the range of Co content for Zr(Fe,Co)$_{12}$ due to the differences in the lattice constants used in the calculations, which are deduced by linear interpolation for each of the $R$ = Y, Nd, Sm cases.
 However, the general trends are similar and the systems tend to be stable with a high Zr content and low Co content.
+The estimated magnetizations of the stable Ti-less ThMn$_{12}$ phases (shown in the captions of the tables) are higher than the estimated value of 1.49 T for Nd$_2$Fe$_{14}$B.\cite{Fukazawa19b}

 Figures \ref{pd_YZr}, \ref{pd_NdZr}, and \ref{pd_SmZr} show the phase diagrams for the $R$ = Y, Nd, Sm cases, respectively.
 These are obtained by projecting the lowest facets of the convex hull to the ($R$,Zr)(Fe,Co)$_{12}$ plane, that is, the plane of $\zeta_2+\zeta_3+\zeta_4 = 12/13$, which constrains the ratio of Fe + Co + Ti to $R$ + Zr, $\zeta_4 = 0$ (no Ti), and $\varepsilon = \mathrm{const}$.
 Therefore, these diagrams show how the 1-12 compositions separate into stable phases at zero temperature.